 Apps that require access to your camera usually try to access the microphone as well.
 To view all apps that require access to your microphone, open Settings > Privacy > Microphone and then change permissions.

 Change permissions for speech, account info, contacts, and calendar

-Many apps try to access your contacts so it’s a good idea to carefully select apps that you want to let access to your contacts.
-We advise you allow access to your contacts only for apps that are from reputed software developers.
+Many apps try to access your contacts, so it’s a good idea to carefully select apps that you want to let access to your contacts.
+We advise you to allow access to your contacts only for apps that are from reputed software developers.